nvkelso/thematic-carto-tools/README.md

 By Nathaniel Vaughn Kelso at Stamen.

-More specifically, stubs out MSS and MML files based on a dataset for:
+Stubs out MSS and MML files based on a dataset for:

 * quick data exploration of what's in a dataset
 * refined cartographic presentations